 The role of a good bra during pregnancy and breastfeeding

-Maternity bra vs nursing bra
+Maternity bra vs. nursing bra

-• A maternity bra offers comfort and support during pregnancy
+- A maternity bra offers comfort and support during pregnancy

-• A nursing bra is designed for breastfeeding and pumping; Youha's bras are a combination of a maternity bra and a nursing bra.
+- A nursing bra is designed for breastfeeding and pumping; Youha's bras are a combination of a maternity bra and a nursing bra.

-Breast pumps and mental peace
+Breast pumping and mental well-being

 Pumping is not only a physical act but also a mental one.
 Pressure, expectations, and lack of time can cause stress.
 Therefore, try to:

-• choose a quiet place
+- choose a quiet place

-• create a fixed routine
+- create a fixed routine

-• give yourself time
+- give yourself time

 Whether you pump with a Youha breast pump or another brand: relaxation often helps more than technique.